GOP-led states push for control of school aid as Trump promises a smaller federal role in education

 “This is politically unfeasible — Congress is not going to move here,” said Morgan, of EdTrust.

-Republican governors and lawmakers have been promoting the idea in other states, including Ohio and Kansas, where the Legislature this month passed a resolution urging the Trump administration to provide education aid as block grants.
+Republican governors and lawmakers have been promoting the idea in other states, including Ohio and Kansas, where the Legislature has introduced a resolution urging the Trump administration to provide education aid as block grants.

-Oklahoma’s education office said it’s exploring the idea “in preparation for a big announcement that will reshape how we approach education.”
-Officials did not elaborate.

 Some conservative-led states said they have no plans to pursue the idea, including Idaho.

-Note: This story has been corrected to reflect a block grant resolution was introduced in the Kansas Legislature, but not yet passed.